geoz/RoboND-Perception-Project-catkin_ws/src/RoboND-Perception-Project/writeup_template.md

 I also tried including both the hsv and rgb colorspaces in the same feature vector but the accuracy was only imporving around 3% and I didn't think it was worth it.

 In features.py file I used 32bins for the histogram creation.
-I also triede 64 but even though the accuracy was better, in the project the object recognition was worse.
+I also tried 64 bins but even though the accuracy was better, the object recognition in the project was worse.
 The range of color histogram was (0,256) and for normals histogram (-1,1).